The Launch of SOCLA North America

 So what now?
 What work in North America can cultivate the “catalytic momentum” taking place in other parts of the world?
 What work particular to the North American context will help to scale out or amplify agroecology in all its aspects?

 This is exactly the question that SOCLA NA will address, not just to scale up agroecology, but to build a strong movement.
 Already, SOCLA NA has seen a tremendous response to this new chapter, so now it’s time to organize, to come together across the Americas in hopes of extending the network across the globe.

 Eric explained that SOCLA NA will join the Bay Area and many cities throughout the US, where agriculture is being reinvented, “where people are decolonizing their diets and growing their own food on any spaces they can get their hands on…with all its social and political connotations.”

 Clara explained that in North America, we need to organize in the urban areas, where the food justice movements are organizing.
 Alongside SOCLA Latin America, SOCLA NA will engage in a bilateral exchange of knowledge and research as well as create and organize their own concrete activities fueled by a strong political vision.
 The US, Miguel emphasized, will need a lot of international solidarity for the resistance movements to flourish.
 With the current social and political climate, Clara explains, the time is now; people are waking up so it is time to give them the network and support they need to cultivate social change.

-Leonor Hurtado was introduced as SOCLA NA Coordinator; she is a Food First fellow.
-In Guatemala, where she is from, she worked against mining in indigenous areas.
-At that time they come to understand that mining is an agrarian problem, this way she got engaged with agroecology.
+Leonor Hurtado was introduced as the SOCLA NA Coordinator.
+Leonor is a Food First fellow from Guatemala, where she worked against mining in indigenous areas.
+Her work helped to understand that mining is truly an agrarian problem, and this was her first engagement with agroecology.